 Appalachian Trail, Beekman, New York

-In 2020, access to recreational amenities and green space took on a new level of importance for many Dutchess County residents, as the COVID pandemic forced people to stay closer to home and find new recreational outlets.
-Our county is fortunate to have nearly 200 public parks, ranging from rail trails to ball fields to playgrounds, but access to them is not equal.
-In this section, we consider barriers to recreational amenities as they relate to walkability, bikeability, bus service, safety, and congestion near our public parks.
+Our county is fortunate to have 200 public parks, ranging from rail trails to ball fields to playgrounds, but access to them is not equal.
+In this section, we consider barriers to parks related to walkability, bikeability, bus service, safety, and congestion.

 Our Barriers to Basic Needs Map shows the level of access at parks included in this analysis.

 How walkable are the areas around our parks?

 Nearly a third of our population lives within a half mile walk of a park, but the roads those residents would have to walk on to get there aren’t always safe or comfortable.
 About half of our parks have at least some sidewalk coverage within a half mile of an entrance, but in many cases it’s only fragments.
 About 20 percent have at least 20 percent sidewalk coverage, which in our analysis reflects decent walkability.
 Unsurprisingly, all but one of these are in our cities and villages; the other is the Dutchess Rail Trail and its access points in the Overocker/Love Road area in the Town of Poughkeepsie.

 How many of our parks have access to a rail trail?